datalakehouse/dlh-stripe-analytics-dbt/README.md

 -------------

 By default, this package uses `DEVELOPER_SANDBOX` as the source database name and `DEMO_STRIPE_NEW` as schema name.
-If this is not the where your salesforce data is, add the below [variables](https://docs.getdbt.com/docs/using-variables) to your `dbt_project.yml`:
+If this is not the where your Stripe data is, add the below [variables](https://docs.getdbt.com/docs/using-variables) to your `dbt_project.yml`:

 ```yaml